 Edible luster dust can be used in several ways and on different medium.
 In this segment, we shall discuss some of the methods and medium.

-To get the best out of your edible luster paint, you have to prepare it properly.
+You have to prepare your dust properly to get the best out of it.
 The first and most important thing to note is that edible luster dust is not water soluble and so should not be mixed with water.
 It won’t work at all; it must be mixed with a liquid that’s alcohol based.

 Scoop a little edible luster dust into a bowl or paint palette and add one or two drops of vodka and lemon.
 You can also use clear vanilla extract or edible spirit.
 Stir the mixture well to form a paste.
 Remember that your consistency has to be right.